 * doing something sustainable, important to our nations heritage and breathing fresh air,

-* being a part of nature, being cold when it was cold, wet when it rained and warm when the sun shone,
+* being a part of nature; cold when it was cold, wet when it rained and warm when the sun shone,

-* importantly, I was seeing a direct correlation between my efforts and progress,
+* seeing a direct correlation between my efforts and progress,

-* knowing I am doing my part in preserving the heritage of my country and understanding the role of walls in the preservation of flora and fauna in the wild and
+* getting away from it all, without the FOMO (Fear of Missing Out) knowing I am doing my part in preserving the heritage of my country and understanding the role of walls in the preservation of flora and fauna in the wild and

 * ultimately being satisfied with the solid, tangible, beautiful and persevering end result!

-Several more-advanced courses later, in the beautiful landscape of the Cotswolds Area of Outstanding Natural Beauty (AONB), plus Dry Stone Walling Association (DSWA) certification ps in-place ....
-I decided to leave the corporate confines to do something more creative, wholesome, stress-busting and environmentally conscious.
+Several more-advanced courses later, in the beautiful landscape of the Cotswolds Area of Outstanding Natural Beauty (AONB), plus Dry Stone Walling Association (DSWA) certifications received ....
+I decided to leave behind the corporate safeties and extra benefits to do something more creative, wholesome, stress-busting and environmentally conscious.

 I SUMMONED UP THE COURAGE TO LET GO OF WHAT I WAS AND BECOME WHAT I MIGHT BE!